MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/replication/merge-replication-cannot-support-centralized-subscriber-topologies.md

 Merge replication doesn't support centralized subscriber topologies.
 A single merge subscriber database can subscribe to only a single merge publication.
 Therefore, any kind of centralized subscriber topology isn't supported in merge replication.

 > [!NOTE]
-> This limitation applies to all the currently supported versions of SQL server but does not apply to Microsoft SQL Server Compact subscribers.
+> This limitation applies to all the currently supported versions of SQL server but doesn't apply to Microsoft SQL Server Compact subscribers.

 ## Workaround